deniswerth/CosmoFlow/README.md

 ## Licensing

 CosmoFlow is distributed under the MIT license.
 See [MIT License](https://en.wikipedia.org/wiki/MIT_License) for more details.
+If you want to use this free-of-use code for your own research, it would be appreciated that you cite the relevant two Cosmological Flow papers.

 ## Author